joedefen/grub-pal/README.md

 GrubWiz makes complex, manual configuration steps as easy as a few keystrokes in a clean interface:
 * **Safer editing:**
-  * Only valid parameter names are offered.
+  * GrubWiz offers assisted editing for the most commonly used parameters.
   * For parameters with a fix set values or typical values, you can select from the choices preventing typos.
   * When you need to edit parameters, they are checked against a "regex" for validity preventing very wrong entries
   * In its "review" screen, cross-parameter and sensibility checks are done and issues are presented with a chance to fix them immediately.

 * **Handles "Unknown" Parameters**
-  * In the case a parameter is not supported, you can manually add it to `/etc/default/grub` and the supported and unsupported parameters will be combined.
+  * Unsupported parameters in `/etc/default/grub` are combined with supported parameters, but the validation is minimal.
   * Before committing, `grub-script-check` is run to catch syntax errors on the combination grub file.

 * **Backup / Restore**
   * When loading and before saving, if the contents is different that other saved backups, you are prompted to name a new backup.
-  * In the restore screen, you can restore backups, delete backups, retag backups, and view backup contents.
+  * In the restore screen, you can restore backups, delete backups, retag backups, view backup contents, can compare the parameter values for diffences in two backup files.

 #### Installation and Running